Hungry Happenings

 This recipe was originally published on October 1, 2013.

-*If you can't find the Halloween chips you can use semi-sweet chocolate chips and Orange Candy Melts.
-Just cut the candy melts in quarters before using.
-Or you can toss on some orange and black Halloween M&Ms.
+Nestle Halloween Semi-Sweet Chocolate and Orange-Colored Morsels - If you can't find the Halloween chips you can use semi-sweet chocolate chips and Orange Candy Melts.
+Just cut the candy melts in quarters before sprinkling them onto the cookie bars.

 • Preheat oven to 350 degrees Fahrenheit.

-• Line a 9 inch by 13 inch baking pan with non-stick aluminum foil.
+• Line a 9-inch by 13-inch baking pan with non-stick aluminum foil.

 • Mix the Oreo crumbs with melted butter and press it into the bottom of the pan.